lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-Example-Rel-Window-NACK-Loss title='Transmission in ACK-on-error mode of an IPv6 packet carried by 11 fragments, with MAX_WIND_FCN=6 and three lost fragments.'}

-{{Fig-Example-Rel-Window-ACK-NoLoss}} illustrates the transmission in ACK-Always mdoe of an IPv6 packet that needs 11 fragments, with MAX_WIND_FCN=6 and no loss.
+{{Fig-Example-Rel-Window-ACK-NoLoss}} illustrates the transmission in ACK-Always mode of an IPv6 packet that needs 11 fragments, with MAX_WIND_FCN=6 and no loss.
 Note: in Window mode, an additional bit will be needed to number windows.

 ~~~~
         Sender               Receiver